 1. Visual Inspection

-The first way to figure it out is using the good old form, a visual inspection.
+The first way to figure it out is using the good old form, visual inspection.

 Manually count the number of chokes you can see next to the CPU socket and the DIMM Slots.

 The motherboard above has 6 VRMs for the CPU and 2 for the RAM.
 Hence, this motherboard has a Power Phase design of 6+2.

 2. Motherboard Specification Sheet

 Another method is to check the motherboard specifications.
-Often, older motherboards, particularly in the budget range, did not specify the amount of VRMs they had.
+Often, older motherboards, particularly in the budget range, do not specify the amount of VRMs they have.

 Fortunately, most of the newer motherboards highlight the amount of Power Phases they have, which indicates the amount of VRMs they have.

 Power Stages / Power Phases / Phase Power Design is a specification given to indicate the amount of VRMs on a motherboard.
-Motherboard specifications will tell you the Power Phases in the form of the following numbers:
+Motherboard specifications will tell you about the Power Phases in the form of the following numbers:

 The number preceding the + sign indicates the amount of Power Phases for the CPU.
 The number after the + sign indicates the Power Phases for the RAM.